ecole-oclock/tardis-oclock/CONTRIBUTING.md

-# Fichier Contributing
+# Contributing to tardis-oclock

-Rédiger dans ce fichier les directives de contributions à la librairie.
-Comment déposer une issue (créer un template d'issue et modèles de pull reuest)
+First off, thank you for your interest and considering contributing to Tardis-Oclock components library.
+It's people like you that make Tardis-Oclock such a great tool.
+By following these few general guidelines on contributing and reporting bugs, you show that you respect the time of the developers who manage and develop this open source library.
+In return, they should reciprocate by addressing your issue, evaluating changes, and helping you finalise your pull requests.
+Notice that all of your interactions in the project are expected to follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

+---

 ## Bugs

----

 ### Known issues

-You can find all the opened issues on [github](https://github.com/ecole-oclock/tardis-oclock/issues).
+You can find all the opened issues [here](https://github.com/ecole-oclock/tardis-oclock/issues).

 ### Reporting new issues

 You can report bugs in order to solve them.
 For this, you have to post an issue following a template.
-Before reporting a new issue, try to make sure your problem dosn't already exist.
+Before reporting a new issue, try to make sure your problem doesn't already exist by searching issues for similar tickets.

 ### Security bugs

 You can report vulnerability by contacting us.
 (TODO email de contact)

+---

 ## Contributing to tardis-oclock

----

 ### Code of conduct